Followers

 for the"noxious and bilious vapors" that plagued both sides

-The war in the south was impacted greatly by disease.
-It was one of the biggest concerns of the British high command, who had experience sending soldiers into warmer climes.
-The outbreak of disease chronically weakened General Charles Cornwallis’s army in the Carolinas, impacting battles and strategy.
-At critical junctures, key lieutenants got ill, as did Cornwallis.
-When he finally had a reasonably fit and equipped force in hand at Wilmington, he decided to move north to Yorktown and not back into South Carolina in part to get his army into a healthier climate.
+The war in the South was heavily affected by disease.
+It was one of the biggest concerns for the British high command, who had experience sending soldiers into warmer regions.
+The outbreak of disease repeatedly weakened General Charles Cornwallis’s army in the Carolinas, affecting battles and strategy.
+At crucial moments, key lieutenants got sick, as did Cornwallis himself.
+When he finally had a reasonably fit and equipped force at Wilmington, he chose to move north to Yorktown instead of back into South Carolina, partly to get his army into a healthier climate.
 We know how that turned out.

 Disease factored into the strategy